mflatt/sweetpea-py/docs/_source/guide/usage.rst

 Using just the output of ``print_experiments(lsb, exps)``, we have to figure out for ourselves where to draw the boundary between participants.
-If the block for an experiment has a :class:`.LatinSquare` constraint with a name for the diagonal, then printing
+If the block for an experiment has a :class:`.LatinSquare` constraint with a name for the diagonal, then printing breaks up each generated experiment into sections labelled by participant name.

   .. doctest::